-If parents / carers have any questions about home learning, they should, in the first instance, contact the child's class teacher.
-If their questions are of a more general nature, they should contact the deputy / headteacher.
+If parents / carers have any questions about homework, they should, in the first instance, contact the child's class teacher.
+If their questions are of a more general nature, they should contact the deputy / assistant headteacher.

 We ask children to: